Justin Paul Van Wely,

 Q. DO YOU OFFER BULK DISCOUNTS OR PACKAGES?

 A. While I do offer package tutoring, I always like to stress that the overall goal is to help my students reach their target scores whereby increasing their chances at gaining acceptance to their top-choice schools.
 For some, this may mean 10 hours of prep, and for others it may mean 30 or 40.
 There really is no set amount of test prep that fits every student.
-My programs offer between 10 and 20 hours of individual prep and some of my SAT/ACT programs even include access to our SAT or ACT courses, hosted by our affiliates Prowess Test Prep, LLC..
+My programs offer between 8 and 24 hours of individual prep with the per-hour cost varying inversely with the number of hours selected.

-Q. SO, WHY INCLUDE THE CLASSES IN THE PROGRAMS?
+Q. SO, WHY DO BOTH THE CLASSES AND PRIVATE TUTORING?

 A. In short, the more the better.
 Over the years, I have found that students who supplement 1:1 SAT/ACT prep with the classes, or sign up for one of the classes and also add a few hours of private tutoring with it, do markedly better on Exam Day.
 There are a few reasons for this: 1) The classes teach a lot of basics in test strategy, test format, and section-specific methods - by learning these here, we can save our tutoring time for fine-tuning and deeper concept attainment; 2) Some students will take the class at the same time as they prep so that they can get further clarification on something that was discussed during the course but that they didn't completely understand or just wanted extra practice with - a lot of students like to go over the class homework or the class practice tests during our 1:1 tutoring time; 3) The class provides a great review option for students who want to take the tests again after the one-on-one prep is over - being able to sit through just a few of the classes can help keep the important information about how to take the test fresh in their heads.

 Note: the classes and private tutoring are NOT identical.
-For starters, the class is taught by my business partner, James Addeo, not me, and the company who teaches these classes is Prowesss Test Prep LLC, not Perfect Score, so the student will be using different material and getting a different perspective.
-However, I did help create the programs for these classes, so there will absolutely be no conflict between the two, private tutoring methods and class-taught methods.
+For starters, the class may be taught by someone other than me, and the way the material is delivered will be quite different than how it is delivered in one-on-one tutoring, so the student will ultimately be using different workbooks and getting a different perspective.
+However, I did create the programs for these classes, so there will absolutely be no conflict between the two, private tutoring methods and class-taught methods.
+Finally, we do not think of redundancy as useless repetition, but instead we see it as extra practice and review.

 Q. HOW SOON DO YOU USUALLY START WITH A STUDENT ON SAT OR ACT PREP?